Zbeyer/trf/Studies/Books/Jonah.md

 > 	“And I’m so angry I wish I were dead.”
 >
 > 10 But the Lord said,
 > 	“You have been concerned about this plant, though you did not tend it or make it grow.
 It sprang up overnight and died overnight.
-11 And should I not have concern for the great city of Nineveh, in which there are more than a hundred and twenty thousand people who cannot tell their right hand from their left—and also many animals?”
+11 And should I not have concern for the great city of Nineveh, in which there are more than a hundred and twenty thousand people who cannot tell their **right hand from their left**—and also many animals?”